 Plastic Food Tubs (Sour Cream, etc): Remove ALL food/liquids and recycle in your single stream bin.

-Glass Food Jars (Gravy, Pickles, Jams, etc): Remove ALL food/liquids and recycle in your single stream bin.
+Glass Food Jars (Gravy, Pickles, Jams, etc): Remove ALL food/liquids and recycle in your single stream bin. *NOTICE* Glass is not accepted by all haulers or cities, check with your service provider requirements.

 Aerosol Food Cans (Whipped Cream): Empty ALL food contents and recycle in your single stream bin.